fev-bench: A Realistic Benchmark for Time Series Forecasting: Results

-The overall ranking aligns with findings from other benchmarks \citep{aksu2024gift,ansari2024chronos}.
-TiRex and TimesFM-2.5 emerge as the top two models, leading the benchmark in both point and probabilistic forecast accuracy.
-Older pretrained models such as Toto-1.0, Chronos-Bolt and Sundial rank lower.
-All pretrained models are substantially more accurate and faster than the best statistical approach (SCUM Ensemble).
+Tables~\ref{tab:lb-sql-subset} \& \ref{tab:lb-mase-subset} summarize the marginal performance of selected models on \bench, showing the strongest models from each category for brevity.
+Full results for all 21 models are provided in the appendix, and the live leaderboard is available on Hugging Face.
+Chronos-2 achieves the highest average win rate and skill score values, followed by TiRex and TimesFM-2.5.
+Older pretrained models such as Chronos-Bolt and Toto rank lower.
+All pretrained models are substantially more accurate and faster than the best statistical and task-specific models (TFT and SCUM Ensemble).

-To assess whether the observed differences among the leading models reflect genuine improvements rather than evaluation noise, we examine pairwise comparisons under the SQL metric in Figures~\ref{fig:top3-win-rate-pairwise} and \ref{fig:top3-skill-score-pairwise}.
-The confidence intervals show no statistically significant gap between TiRex and TimesFM-2.5, despite the difference in their marginal win rates and skill scores in \cref{tab:lb-sql-subset}.
-This indicates that under different benchmark compositions or task weightings, either of the two could emerge as the top performer.
-In contrast, both TiRex and TimesFM-2.5 demonstrate clear advantages over all other models, with confidence intervals that separate them from the rest of the field.
+\looseness=-1 To assess whether differences among the leading models reflect genuine improvements rather than evaluation noise, we examine pairwise comparisons under the SQL metric in Figures~\ref{fig:top3-win-rate-pairwise} and \ref{fig:top3-skill-score-pairwise}.
+The confidence intervals indicate a statistically significant gap between Chronos-2 and the remaining models.
+In contrast, TiRex and TimesFM-2.5 show heavy overlap, suggesting no clear winner; under different benchmark compositions or task weightings, either could emerge as the second-best performer.